 Central Virginia and Southern Virginia

-- Kings Dominion will debut Virginia’s first 4D Spin Coaster in spring 2022.
+- Kings Dominion debuted Virginia’s first 4D Spin Coaster in March.
 Tumbili suspends riders on either side of the track as the cars flip continuously throughout the ride.
-Featuring state-of-the-art magnetic technology that induces and controls spinning, this 4D Spin Coaster will give riders the feeling of weightlessness as they cruise along the track tumbling and spinning head over heels in the rainforest tree canopy.
+Featuring state-of-the-art magnetic technology that induces and controls spinning, this 4D Spin Coaster gives riders the feeling of weightlessness as they cruise along the track tumbling and spinning head over heels in the rainforest tree canopy.

-- The Virginia Museum of History and Culture will complete a nearly $30 million renovation project in spring 2022 with a grand reopening May 14.
-The renewed museum complex of nearly 250,000 square feet will include multiple new exhibition spaces; a new immersive orientation theater; a new interactive learning space for families; a new research library with a state-of-the-art rare book and manuscript suite, and multiple new education/meeting rooms; a new café, museum store and other amenities; and multiple new and renewed community and event spaces, including a new great hall, a second floor event terrace, an outdoor event lawn, an expanded parking lot, and an improved Virginia Museum of Fine Arts campus connector.
+- The Virginia Museum of History and Culture completed a nearly $30 million renovation project in spring with a grand reopening May 14.
+The renewed museum complex of nearly 250,000 square feet includes multiple new exhibition spaces; a new immersive orientation theater; a new interactive learning space for families; a new research library with a state-of-the-art rare book and manuscript suite, and multiple new education/meeting rooms; a new café, museum store and other amenities; and multiple new and renewed community and event spaces, including a new great hall, a second floor event terrace, an outdoor event lawn, an expanded parking lot, and an improved Virginia Museum of Fine Arts campus connector.

 - The Keswick Hall resort went through an extensive, multi-year renovation, that included adding additional guest rooms, a new restaurant (Marigold) featuring world-renowned chef Jean-Georges Vongerichten, and other luxurious amenities.
 The property officially re-opened its doors to the public in fall of 2021.

-- Hatch Local Food Hall is a curated collection of local food vendors opening early 2022 on the ground floors of The Current building in Richmond’s Manchester neighborhood.
-The food hall will contain seven local vendors, two bars, a market, private event spaces and outdoor patio and courtyard.
+- Hatch Local Food Hall is a curated collection of local food vendors opened in March on the ground floors of The Current building in Richmond’s Manchester neighborhood.
+The food hall contains seven local vendors, two bars, a market, private event spaces and outdoor patio and courtyard.